- Law Offices of Shana E. Thompson

 If you and your spouse cannot agree on issues in your divorce, our skilled Washington alternative dispute resolution attorneys can advise you of all of your ADR options in Florida.
 Divorce, in most situations, is conflicting.
 We work hard to help our clients resolve family law issues that arise in a divorce without the necessity of litigation, if possible.

 Law Offices of Shana E. Thompson practices in Seattle, Washington.
 Our family law attorneys also represent clients in King County and the Snohomish County including the surrounding areas of Lynnwood, Woodinville, Edmonds, Ballard, Medina, Redmond, and Renton.
-Call us today at (206) 712-2756 to receive a free consultation.
+Call us today at (206) 712-2756 to schedule your first consultation.